Olu93/portfolio_named_entity_recognition/README.md

 5. **`04_finetune_bert.ipynb`** - BERT model fine-tuning with custom loss functions and advanced training optimizations
 8. **`05_evaluation_multi_pass.ipynb`** - Multi-pass evaluation with detailed performance metrics
 9. **`06_result_analysis.ipynb`** - Comprehensive analysis of model performance, efficiency metrics, and comparative evaluation
-10. **`07_train_and_save.py`** - Final model training and serialization for API deployment

 ## Performance Testing (Locust)

-We ran Locust against `http://localhost:8000` with **100 concurrent users** to validate throughput and stability.
+We ran Locust against `http://localhost:8000` with **200 concurrent users** to validate throughput and stability.
 Results are in [REPORT](./load-test-report.html)
 ---

 ### Bottlenecks & CPU Constraints

-- **Transformer on CPU**
-  BERT‑style inference on a single CPU core is inherently slow (hundreds of ms per request), and under load this accumulates into tens of seconds.
 - **Blocking Calls & GIL**
   Synchronous inference blocks the event loop and is further constrained by Python’s GIL, limiting true parallelism.
-- **Cold Model Loads**
-  If the model is reloaded or the tokenizer reinitialized per request, it adds significant overhead.
+This is relevant as only 1 worker is used for the API.

 ---